 Team Spirit On and In the Field

 That’s right, Meissner pulls double duty as an Atlanta ambassador.
-During the week, she works as a financial services manager at The Coca-Cola Company.
-And when she's not in the office, she pursues her passion for dance on the Atlanta Falcons cheerleading team.
+During the week, she works as a financial services manager at The

 The Falcons cheerleading squad performs at every home game and practices two evenings a week from June until the season ends.

 It may surprise you that Falcons cheerleaders are required to have a larger commitment outside the team.
 All cheerleaders must have a full-time or part-time job, be enrolled in college, or work as a stay-at-home mom (a full-time job in itself).
 The Falcons cheerleading coach is a school counselor, and the choreographer is a chemist.